 • are in roles that are not a fit for their skills.

 People could be dealing with burnout and not be aware of it.
 They might believe they are just struggling to keep up during stressful times and deny the problem.
 Stress is usually a feeling of urgency, while burnout is more commonly experienced as helplessness, hopelessness or apathy – more similar to depression on the continuum of feelings.
+Some of the symptoms that may suggest burnout are:

 • reduced efficiency and energy